-California Sea Level Scenarios
+BOX 1: California Sea Level Scenarios

 Five Sea Level Scenarios are constructed and presented for California.
-Adopting the scientific framework and approach used in the 2022 Federal Sea Level Rise Technical Report and creating consistency between state and federal planning, each scenario is defined and labeled according to a target value of global mean sea level rise in 2100.
-The Sea Level Scenarios are derived from the sets of probabilistic projections developed in the Intergovernmental Panel on Climate Change Sixth Assessment report (IPCC AR6), and reflect the most up to date scientific understanding of the physical drivers of sea level rise.
+Adopting the scientific framework and approach used in the 2022 Federal Sea Level Rise Technical Report and creating consistency between state and federal planning, each scenario is defined and labeled according to a target value of global mean sea level rise in 2100 (e.g., the Intermediate Scenario has a GMSL target of 1.0m (3.3ft)).
+The Sea Level Scenarios are derived from the sets of probabilistic projections developed in the Intergovernmental Panel on Climate Change Sixth Assessment report (IPCC AR6) and reflect the most up to date scientific understanding of the physical drivers of sea level rise.
+The information about the likelihood of meeting or exceeding a specific Sea Level Scenario is embedded in the scenarios themselves (e.g., the High Scenario is less likely than the Intermediate Scenario, as described in more detail in Chapter 2.0).
 The Sea Level Scenarios for California span the plausible range of future sea level rise under all emissions and global development futures and enable users to consider sea level rise without first selecting a single emissions future on which to base planning and projects.

-Low: 0.3m (1.0ft) by 2100 - The target of 1 foot of increase in global sea level rise by 2100 is set under the assumption of the current rate of sea level rise continuing on into the future.
+LOW: 0.3m (1.0ft) by 2100 - The target of 1 foot of increase in global sea level rise by 2100 is set under the assumption of the current rate of sea level rise continuing on into the future.
 This assumption is inconsistent with current observations of an acceleration in sea level rise, but could still be considered plausible under the most aggressive emission reduction scenarios.
 This scenario is on the lower bounding edge of plausibility given current warming and sea level trajectories.

-Intermediate-Low: 0.5m (1.6ft) by 2100 - This scenario arises under a range of future emissions pathways, associated with a range of future warming levels and socioeconomic development pathways.
+INTERMEDIATE-LOW: 0.5m (1.6ft) by 2100 - This scenario arises under a range of future emissions pathways, associated with a range of future warming levels and socioeconomic development pathways.
 Given current sea level observations and estimates of future warming, this scenario provides a reasonable estimate of the lower bound for the most likely sea level rise by 2100.
 Since low confidence processes (e.g., rapid ice sheet melt) are not important to this scenario, the range of possible sea level rise after 2100 does not expand significantly.

-Intermediate: 1.0m (3.3ft) by 2100 - This scenario is driven dominantly by high emissions scenarios, and thus higher warming levels.
+INTERMEDIATE: 1.0m (3.3ft) by 2100 - This scenario is driven dominantly by high emissions scenarios, and thus higher warming levels.

 Projections including contributions from low confidence processes provide about 25% of the pathways for reaching the scenario target by 2100.
 This scenario provides a reasonable upper bound for the most likely range of sea level rise by 2100.

-Intermediate-High: 1.5m (4.9ft) by 2100 - This scenario is heavily reflective of a world where rapid ice sheet loss processes are contributing to sea level rise, associated with intermediate to high future emissions, and high warming.
+INTERMEDIATE-HIGH: 1.5m (4.9ft) by 2100 - This scenario is heavily reflective of a world where rapid ice sheet loss processes are contributing to sea level rise, associated with intermediate to high future emissions, and high warming.
 The amount of sea level rise by 2100 corresponds to other scientific estimates of plausible high-end projections.

-High: 2.0m (6.6ft) by 2100 - This scenario only arises with high future emissions and high warming with large potential contributions from rapid ice sheet loss processes.
+HIGH: 2.0m (6.6ft) by 2100 - This scenario only arises with high future emissions and high warming with large potential contributions from rapid ice sheet loss processes.
 Deep uncertainties and ambiguity embedded in this scenario frame a worst case beyond 2100 as we currently understand it, and a statement about the likelihood of reaching this scenario is not possible.
 It should be used with caution and consideration of the underlying assumptions.